dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 extinguished.
 Not a single person would be standing to pierce through the invisible darkness of ignorance that blankets us.
-Where the idealist conception of metaphysics is typically rooted in some set of perfect archetypes or froms, the materialist's conception is ideally rooted in a universally distributed shared epistemology of empirically observable facts.
+Where the idealist conception of metaphysics is typically rooted in some set of perfect archetypes or forms, the materialist's conception is ideally rooted in a universally distributed shared epistemology of empirically observable facts.
 Hence, to the materialist, the region of epistemic possibility space that seems reasonable is far more constrained.
 This